 Wednesday, January 1, 2025

-We departed Bimini at 8:45, motoring North to North Rock and beared east for an easy and wonderful sail in North winds of 13-15 knots doing over 5 knots boat speed.
+We departed Bimini at 8:45, motoring North to North Rock and bearing east for an easy and fantastic sail in North winds of 13-15 knots, doing over 5 knots boat speed.
 Chiheb kept quoting SOG - I guess it sounded more impressive.

 I filed our float plan with Norm and Jason, letting them know there would be no cellular connection for a while.

 We anchored in the middle of the ocean around Mackie Shoal.
-Nice evening, but the night was very rocky and we did not sleep much.
-The cockpit light was left in the cockpit and fell and rolled forcing Chiheb to get up and bring the broken cockpit light back in.
+It was a lovely evening, but the night was very rocky, and we didn't sleep much.
+The cockpit light was left in the cockpit and fell, rolling onto the floor, forcing Chiheb to get up and retrieve the broken light.

-We regained cellular connection as we approached Chub Cay and I reported out position to Norm and Jason and Marie.
+We regained cellular connection as we approached Chub Cay, and I reported our position to Norm, Jason, and Marie.

 Chiheb intensely argued again with me about how much scope to put out.
-It was very nasty - no respect for the captain’s decision to put out 75 foot of rode in 8 foot of water at low tide.
-This time we were pretty heated.
-I’ve just completed 100 days mostly single handed, over 20 years as Captain and Chiheb has lots of courses but I don’t think he has ever captained annything but an Tanzer 22 on Lake St Louis that he rented or sailed in the Caribbean with a captain and yet he knows better.
+It was very nasty - no respect for the captain's decision to put out 75 feet of rode in 8 feet of water at low tide.
+This time, we were pretty heated.
+I've just completed 100 days, mostly single-handed, over 20 years as Captain.
+Chiheb has lots of courses, but I don't think he has ever captained anything but a Tanzer 22 on Lake St. Louis, which he rented or sailed in the Caribbean with a captain, and yet he knows better.

-He has Sail Canada intermmediate sailing and he should have known his position as CREW.
+He has Sail Canada intermediate sailing, and he should have known his position as CREW.

 He said he would never sail with me again.
 I'm not sure if I would ever invite him again.

-There was free wifi from the Chub cay club but very marginal.
+There was free Wi-Fi from the Chub Cay Club, but it was very marginal.

-Friday morning I got up at 8 and opened the wheel pilot to find it dirty but the belt looked good but one of the plastic tabs holding the tensioner mechanism had broken.
-I epoxied it and reassembled and drained the engine sump and tightened and WD40 the inline auto reset fuse of the engine panel hoping for no more engine starting problems
+Friday morning, I got up at 8 and opened the wheel pilot to find it dirty, but the belt looked good.
+However, one of the plastic tabs holding the tensioner mechanism had broken.
+I epoxied and reassembled it, then drained the engine sump and tightened and WD40ed the inline auto reset fuse on the engine panel, hoping to prevent further engine starting issues.

-We agreed to stay at Chub Cay for another night since there was not much in Nassau and the winds would be better on Saturday.
-Chiheb wanted to swim in the green Bahamean waters
+We agreed to stay at Chub Cay for another night since there wasn't much to do in Nassau, and the winds would be better on Saturday.
+Chiheb wanted to swim in the green Bahamian waters

-I cleaned the water line and bottom of BELLUM
+I cleaned the water line and the bottom of BELLUM

 Quiet Friday at Chub Cay

-Saturday morning we departed with one reef with 18 knots wind abeam.
+Saturday morning, we departed with one reef with 18 knots of wind abeam.
 It soon declined to below 15 knots broad from the port.
 Easy run.

-Entered Nassau Harbour just before 3pm.
+Entered Nassau Harbour just before 3 PM.
 Got permission from Harbour Patrol to enter the harbour.
-Fueled and 20 Gallons water at Rubes at Harbour Central.
+Fueled and 20 Gallons of water at Rubes at Harbour Central.
 Nassau Harbour was a little tense for me.

-Anchor and we dinghy ashore but did not go ashore since it was late and we were not willing to pay $20 for the dingy dock.
+We anchored and dinghyed ashore, but didn't go ashore since it was late and we weren't willing to pay $20 for the dinghy dock.

-Sunday we toured the city and we went out separate ways.
+On Sunday, we toured the city and then went our separate ways.

-I took the 12 B bus to Airport to check it out for Natalia’s arrival.
+I took the 12 B bus to the Airport to check it out for Natalia's arrival.

-I spent Monday cleaning and tidy boat, studied Exuma navigation and opened up the autopilot wheel again.
+I spent Monday cleaning and tidying the boat, studying Exuma navigation and opening up the autopilot wheel again.
 The epoxy did not hold up.
-Will need to retest on way to exumas.
+Will need to retest on the way to the Exumas.

 Monday, December 30, 2024